 Shopping and Dining

-- Joan’s Family Restaurant.
-Open only on weekdays, this homey, local restaurant serves up amazing southern fare and offers the best family-friendly atmosphere in Dallas.
+• Joan’s Family Restaurant.
+Open only on Monday through Saturday, this homey, local restaurant serves up amazing southern fare and offers the best family-friendly atmosphere in Dallas.
 Check out their specials posted daily on Facebook.

 Entertainment and Recreation

-- Sara Babb Park.
-The park features four lighted tennis courts, two baseball fields, two volleyball courts, a swimming pool, outdoor pavilion, outdoor grills, one playground and bicycle trails.
+• Sara Babb Park.
+The park features three lighted tennis courts, three baseball fields, a volleyball court, a swimming pool, outdoor pavilions, outdoor grills, a playground and bicycle trails.
 Additionally, an indoor pavilion can be rented.

 Historical Attractions